DecBayComp/TRamWAy/doc/index.rst

 InferenceMAP documentation
 ==========================

-InferenceMAP helps you infer the diffusivity and potential of moving particles across space.
+|inferencemap| is aimed at analysing single molecule dynamics.
+It infers the diffusivity, drift, force and potential across space and time.

+|inferencemap| (as for its first version by now) is based on Bayesian analysis of Random Walks.
+In addition to estimating spatial maps of physical parameters, it can generate large amounts of trajectories in the inferred maps using the master equation approximation of the Fokker-Planck describing the motion.

+Finally, |inferencemap| provides multiple representations of both raw data and inferred fields.

 .. warning::

    This implementation is under heavy development and is not yet suitable even for testing purposes!

-   Most notably, the proper inference logic is not implemented yet!
+   Most notably, the proper inference logic is not fully implemented yet!

    To get the official implementation, please follow `this link <https://research.pasteur.fr/en/software/inferencemap/>`_.